ther0ok1eboy/ther0ok1eboy.github.io/_posts/2021-10-09-How-to-use-git.md

     `$ git config --global credential.helper store`

-    after execute above commands, it is auto product a txt file in which record your account and password.
+    After executing the above command, Git will automatically create a txt file storing your account and password.

-    `$ git push` input the last password.
+    `$ git push` one last time with your credentials.

 + Latest solution